Merced River Fest

 Silent Auction filled with art, jewelry, outdoor experiences, massages, and amazing steals on local tradesman’s work!

-Student on the River Film Festival
+Students on the River Film Contest 2026

 Join Us APRIL 18TH 2026